JamShan/opengl-tutorials/readme.md

 - Tested run on Windows 7 x64 with x86 and x86_64 as the target architectures.

 - Buildable on Linux x64, with x86_64 as target.
-I was not able to build with x86 as the target.
+We have not been able to build with x86 as the target yet.
-Additionally I wasn't able to run the samples since VirtualBox has poor OpenGL driver support.
+Additionally we weren't able to run the samples on Posix since VirtualBox has poor OpenGL driver support.

 Note: Use `-a x86` or `-a x86_64` when invoking **dub** to select the target architecture.